Monday, January 27, 2014

 UGA School of Law wins “best of the best” national moot court competition

-Athens, Ga. – This past weekend, the University of Georgia School of Law participated in the Andrews Kurth Moot Court National Competition and captured the top trophy.
+Athens, Ga. – This past weekend, the University of Georgia School of Law participated in the Andrews Kurth Moot Court National Championship and captured the top trophy.
 This invitation-only tournament had the top 16 moot court programs from law schools across the country, based on performances during the 2012-13 academic year, competing in an elite environment.